VAlexandersson/minifloat_representation/README.md

   - 4-bit mantissa

 #### 1. Biased Exponent
-  - The exponent is biased with -3 so numbers that are closer to 0 can be represented.
-This changes the exponent range from $0 - 7$ to $(-3) - 4$.
+  - The exponent is biased is there to make it possible to represent numbers that goes towards 0.
+With a -3 biased we will get a exponent range of $(-3) - 4$(, instead of $0 - 7$).

 #### 2. Implicit binary dot, $0 0 0 0 \implies 0 .
 0 0 0$
   - Implicit binary dot after leading digit in the mantissa.